Keya (actress)

-Sabrina Sultana Keya, also known by her stage name Keya, (born 12 October 1985), is a Bangladeshi actress and model who acted in films and television dramas and became a model in television commercials(TVCs).
+Sabrina Sultana Keya, also known by her stage name Keya, (born 12 October 1985), is a Bangladeshi actress and model who acted in films and television dramas and became a model in television commercials (TVCs).

-Starting her career in 2001, she became one of most popular actresses with her performance in lead roles in movies such as Sahoshi Manush Chai', Bhalobashar Shotru, Rongbaz Badshah, Nosto, Black Money, ' 'Underworld, Rajdhani Raja, Mastan Shomrat, Deewana Mastana, Tokai Theke Hero, & ' 'Yes Madam.
-Her supporting characters in films such as Chai Komotha, Khuner Porinam,& 'Premik Number One have also helped her keep her place in bangladesh film industry.
+Starting her career in 2001, she became one of the most popular actresses with her performances in lead roles in movies such as Sahoshi Manush Chai, Bhalobashar Shotru, Rongbaz Badshah, Nosto, Black Money, Underworld, Rajdhani Raja, Mastan Shomrat, Deewana Mastana, Tokai Theke Hero, and Yes Madam.
+Her supporting roles in films such as Chai Komotha, Khuner Porinam, and Premik Number One have also helped her keep her place in Bangladeshi film industry.

 Biography

 Keya made her debut in Dhallywood at the age of 14 with Kothin Bastob in 2001.
 She acted in Sahoshi Manush Chai in 2003.
 This film won National Film Award in two categories.
 Black Money was her last released film which was released in 2015.